HummaNosh/MyWeatherApp/README.md

 # MyWeatherApp

-The purpose of this project was to create a Weather dashboard which provides a current and 5 day forecast, using HTML, CSS, Moment JS, Javascript and JQuery.
+The purpose of this project was to create a Weather dashboard which provides a current and 5 day forecast, using HTML, CSS, APIS,  Moment JS, Javascript and JQuery.

 The User story is below: